twilio/twilio-verify-passkeys/README.md

 2. Open the project in IntelliJ IDEA or Android Studio.
 3. Set your backend URL [BaseUrl](https://github.com/twilio/twilio-verify-passkeys/blob/main/androidApp/src/main/java/com/twilio/passkeys/android/di/TwilioPasskeyModule.kt#L42).
 4. Build and run the Android app from the `androidApp` module.
-5. Associate the app sha256 to the backend by running `./gradlew signingreport` and adding the sha-256 value in the `sha256_cert_fingerprints` array of the file `well-known/assetlinks.json`.
-6. Add the origin following the [official documentation](https://developer.android.com/training/sign-in/passkeys#verify-origin).

 **Note**: To start sign up/in flows, the Android device must have a valid Google account to store and fetch passkeys.

+**Backend-side configuration for Android Sample App**<br>

+1. Make sure you already [added support for digital asset links](https://developer.android.com/training/sign-in/passkeys#add-support-dal) in your backend by checking whether an entry with the build sha256 value exists.
+You can generate a sha256 by running `./gradlew signingreport`.
+2. Add the origin if you have not added it yet, following the [official documentation](https://developer.android.com/training/sign-in/passkeys#verify-origin).

 #### iOS